zhiluo20/lab-api/README.md

 ## OnlyOffice Integration
 Configure DocumentServer’s `JWT_ENABLED` and `JWT_SECRET` to match `.env` when enabling signed requests.
 The `/api/v1/docs/{id}/edit` endpoint returns both an editor config and a presigned document URL exposed through `/files/<path>`.
 OnlyOffice callback payloads post to `/api/v1/docs/{id}/callback` and are recorded in `file_ledger` for auditing.

+## Admin Panel Quick Tour
+Sign in as an administrator (e.g. `admin/changeme`) and you will be redirected to the document catalogue.
+If the account has admin privileges, an **Admin Panel** button appears, linking to `/admin/users?token=<access_token>`.
+The panel provides:

+- **Dashboard:** high-level metrics and recent activity feed (audit entries stored in `activity_logs`).
+- **User Management:** search/filter, create, edit, disable/delete users, reset passwords, assign roles/scopes, inspect login history.
+- **Role & Permission Builder:** create roles, tweak permission matrix (resources/actions), flag defaults for new sign-ups, and remove deprecated roles.
+- **Document Control:** search documents, inspect version history, manage shares, leave comments, and log governance actions (including ad-hoc version notes).

+All admin actions are captured in `activity_logs`, and login attempts are tracked inside `login_logs`.
+Use the generated links in the UI or call the REST APIs with the same access token (`Authorization: Bearer <token>`).

+> Tip: The admin panel is token-driven.
+If you bookmark a view, keep the `?token=` portion or obtain a fresh token from `/web/login`.

 ## Project Structure
 ```
 lab-api/